-A few weeks ago when I reviewed Spring Tides, the ever-perceptive John Self asked whether I had also read The Invention of Morel (La Invención de Morel, 1940; tr. from the Spanish by Ruth L.C.
+A few weeks ago when I reviewed Spring Tides (my review here), the ever-perceptive John Self asked whether I had also read The Invention of Morel (La Invención de Morel, 1940; tr. from the Spanish by Ruth L.C.
 Simmons, 1964).
 Though I couldn’t say there’s any thematic similarities, similar elements abound: an island with only a few developed structures, an unnamed man and named woman, loneliness, and the tides — spring tides, to be exact.
 As fate would have it, I had purchased The Invention of Morel only a few weeks earlier and had it packed with me while on holiday.
 At a mere 103 pages, each densely packed and adroitly controlled, it was definitely a pleasant holiday read.

 The cover image that NYRB Classics chose to place on this book is a 1927 publicity still of film star Louise Brooks.
 It is both misleading and perfect.
 Louise Brooks apparently inspired this novel, but it’s a spoiler to say how.
 So I won’t.